Skip to main content Skip to main navigation Skip to search

 • Consolidating a list of prohibited antimicrobials for use in animals, based on current regulations and recommendations, to guide discussions and future action on nationally consistent regulations.

-Project plans are currently on track, and the first drafts outlined in the project plans are awaiting comments from the wider AHC AMR Task Group.
-A paper on the possible approaches to broader communication has been requested by the AHC Secretariat and will be presented at the next suitable AHC meeting.
+Project plans were on track, and the first drafts outlined in the project plans awaited comments from the wider AHC AMR Task Group.
+A paper on the possible approaches to broader communication has been requested by the AHC Secretariat, for presentation at the next suitable AHC meeting.

-Additionally, the AHC AMR Task Group is drafting a summary paper outlining the work that is being done to measure and report on antimicrobial usage in Australia.
-This is a topic that is gaining global attention, as many countries are publishing their methodologies and data.
+Additionally, the AHC AMR Task Group was drafting a summary paper outlining the work being done to measure and report on antimicrobial usage in Australia.
+This topic is gaining global attention, as many countries are publishing their methodologies and data.

 May 2025